 The rear compartment holds the battery, control switches, connection to the rail (on the frame) and the battery level meter.

 Initially, I left the meter on all the time that the battery was on.
 This blue light shone out from the rear of the loco and the diaprhagms don't block it.
 Night running was not pretty.
-So, I recently added a meter on-off switch in the upper left of the rear bulkhead.
+So, I recently added a meter on-off switch in the upper right of the rear bulkhead.

 When the meter switch is on, the battery meter reads percentage of charge, unlike earlier meters that I had that read voltage.
 Much more convenient.
 The segments switch on and off quicker than the eye can see, but the camera shutter caught some on and some off.
 The meter is much more readable than shown here.
 The connector in the lower left of the meter in this orientation (actually lower right of the diaphragm with the loco sitting upright) is connected to the battery when the switch is in the CHARGE mode.
 Plug a charger in, set the BATTERY switch to CHARGE and go.

 Moving forward, the speaker compartment is next - right above the speaker opening in the fuel tank.
 The speaker is mounted high enough to keep it dry in all but the worst conditions.

 The next compartment contains the AirWire Convrtr and the DCC decoder.
 I like the X version of the Convrtrs, as they have an external antenna, with can be extended through the roof, allowing for longer range in the garden.
 The connector shown in the upper left connects the output of the decoder to the motor(s).

 Next comes the cab and all the lights!